-Blockchain is based on the egalitarian principles.
-That's a system of peers or equally privileged agents.
+Blockchain is based on egalitarian principles.
+That’s a system of peers or equally privileged agents.
 If some of them unavailable, blockchain will continue to work due to his decentralized manner.
-Being a peer means share your personal resources to the network: disk space, GPU/CPU powers, RAM, network bandwidth and etc. The process is energy consuming.
-It requires investments, reliability and responsibility from the agent.
-In blockchain, such agents are miners and nodes.
+Being a peer means share your personal resources to the network: disk space, GPU/CPU powers, RAM, network bandwidth and etc. The process is energy-consuming.
+It requires investments, reliability, and responsibility of the agent.
+In the blockchain, such agents are miners and nodes.

 It’s vital to incentivize the agents to work honestly and provide the best service for the stability of the blockchain.
 As there are hundreds of thousands of nodes all over the globe, it’s also important to find a way to achieve a consensus between them.
 A consensus is an agreement or set of rules that every node must achieve in order to be able to validate transactions and blocks.
 If some block creates more Bitcoins than is allowed, all full nodes will reject the block even if some miners accepted it.
 That’s how it works, the block is accepted only if the consensus is achieved between every agent.

 Let’s consider 2 popular types of consensus algorithms: Proof-of-Work, and Proof-of-Stake.

 Bitcoin blockchain implies miners, nodes and stakeholders.
 Miners solve mathematical puzzles to receive rewards from finding new blocks, adding them to the chain.
 They also validate transactions and check them to prevent the system from double-spending.
 Nodes propagate the blockchain all over the globe (they store the whole blockchain history including transactions and every block) and stakeholders.
 They invest in cryptocurrency, use it as a payment or trade it.